-In addition, investors should be aware that there is no assurance that bitcoins will maintain their long-term value in terms of future purchasing power.
-In the event that the price of bitcoins declines, the Sponsor expects the value of an investment in the Shares to decline.
+In addition, investors should be aware that there is no assurance that bitcoins will maintain their long-term value in terms of future purchasing power or that the acceptance of bitcoin payments by mainstream retail merchants and commercial businesses will continue to grow.
+In the event that the price of bitcoins declines, the Sponsor expects the value of an investment in the Shares to decline proportionately.